How to become a tour leader and get paid to travel the world

 Loneliness is a challenge on the road but thankfully with the internet now widely available friends and family are an easy call away.

-Do you have a favourite place to take tour groups to?
+Do you have a favourite place to take tours?

 For me, great places for overlanding are Mongolia, Kyrgyzstan and Patagonia.
 I love mountains, nature and remote places so those places are perfect for that.
 I love Georgia too, the birthplace of wine!